franciscohui/franciscohui.github.io/_posts/2018-04-09-better-meetings-decisions.md

 title: Better Meetings and Decisions Workshop
 ---

-One of the most important skillsets I learned in the past couple of years was to listen and facilitate conversations.
+One of the most important skillsets I have learned in the past couple of years was to listen and facilitate conversations.
 These two skills are now foundational to how I work toward better meetings and decisions.

 These aren't the skillsets that are talked about much for product designers, but it's critical in order to do great work.
 I was excited to see John Maeda include it in his list of 10 near-term skills to help designers grow for his [2018 Design in Tech Report](https://www.slideshare.net/johnmaeda/design-in-tech-report-2018/45-3102018_2018_Design_In_Tech).